Firesphere/silverstripe-solr-search/docs/08-Suggestions.md

 Once that's in place, you can use Javascript to get Solr's suggestions by querying the `autosuggest.php` file directly.
-Doing so will prevent a full execution of the whole Silverstripe application stack, which is too slow for useful auto-suggesting.
+Doing so will prevent a full execution of the whole Silverstripe application stack, which is too slow for real-time auto-suggesting.
 Also, make sure the file is accessible by the web user.

 The output of the file is a JSON object, looking something like this: